Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 You might want to know
 ----------------------

-MGE XE includes an install option for MWSE 2.1 beta by NullCascade. ( https://github.com/MWSE/MWSE/ ) MWSE mods are therefore supported while you are using MGE XE; the MWSE launcher is not required.
+MGE XE includes an install option for MWSE 2.1 by NullCascade. ( https://github.com/MWSE/MWSE/ ) MWSE mods are therefore supported while you are using MGE XE; the MWSE launcher is not required.
 MWSE is receiving regular fixes and improves, and can be updated by running MWSE-Update.exe in the Morrowind directory.
 For MWSE mod support you should contact the mod author.

 Many rendering settings can be changed in-game using the MGE XE mod options window, which is new in v0.14.
 A lot of settings are now dynamically adjustable.